LibrariesHacked/librarieshacked.github.io/_posts/2022-02-22-library-data-authentication.md

 ## How does it work?

-The login process is now implemented on the Create website, though there are not many tools yet to make use of those access rights.
+The login process is now implemented [on the Create website](https://create.librarydata.uk/login), though there are not many tools yet to make use of those access rights.
 How does the process work?

 1. A user enters their email address, such as info@librarieshacked.org
 2. The email domain is validated.
-If not part of the approved list they are declined.
+If one of the approved list it is accepted.
-3. If part of the list, an email is sent to them granting them access to their library service (via an 'access token' link)
+3. An email is sent to them granting them access via an 'access token' link
 4. That link remains valid for 30 days
-4. During those 30 days they can make edits to data either for their own library services, or for all services if they have an Admin account.
+4. During those 30 days they can make edits to data for their own library services, or for any service if they have an Admin account.

-There are no passwords, and very few maintenance requirements other than the operational structure of library services changing, which is infrequent.
+There are no passwords, little mess, and very few maintenance requirements.

 It is implemented in a way that is not specifically for the Create site - it can also be used for other websites.
 For example, on [Mobile Libraries](https://www.mobilelibraries.org) it'll be used to allow mobile library drivers to log in with a mobile device and become part of GPS tracking for their mobile library.